matt-sutt/secure-chat-application/README.md

 # installing the program

-1. To install our messaging app please start by cloning our github repo - https://github.com/LiBingze33/Secure_Programming.git (git branch being used for this submission is FinalSubmissionContainingBackdoors)
+1. To install our messaging app please start by cloning our github repo

-2. cd into Core

-3. The create the python virtual environment python3 -m venv .venv

-4. Install the dependencies pip install -r requirements.txt
+2. Install the dependencies pip install -r requirements.txt

 # Running the program
 Note: The implementation is done in /socp/modularImp.